-We camped for two nights at the Big Sur State Park campground.
+Our campsite for two nights was the Big Sur State Park campground.
 It is a beautiful campsite along the river and we were lucky to arrive mid week and get a site.
 There were very few campers, but apparently on the weekends it books out, so our timing was good this time!

 Fortunately the road had been repaired and recently opened just south of the campground so we could visit McWay Falls in Julia Pfeiffer Burns State Park.
 It is a pretty unique waterfall!